turingschool/curriculum/source/projects/blogger.markdown

   gem "paperclip"
 ```

 When you're writing a production application, you might specify additional parameters that require a specific version or a custom source for the library.
-With that config line declared, if using RubyMine, click the green arrow in RubyMine to startup your server.
+With that config line declared, go back to your terminal and run `rails server` to start the application again.
 You should get an error like this:

 ```plain
   Could not find gem 'paperclip (>= 0, runtime)' in any of the gem sources listed in your Gemfile.